Gerry Spence Method

 Alonso knew he had to come back as a licensed attorney and graduated from the trial program hosted at Thunderhead Ranch.

-Alonso is currently working as a felony attorney at the San Diego County Office of the Public Defender.
-In six years, he has tried 45 jury trials.
-While other lawyers tell him things like “just plead your client,” Alonso is able to win the unwinnable cases (including serious felony strike cases) by applying the Spence method in every trial.
-Alonso firmly believes that any trial lawyer willing to use these methods can connect with jurors and change the energy in the room at voir dire, opening, cross examination or closing – to see a client in a different light and to guide juror towards a positive outcome for his clients.
+Alonso spent six years working as a felony attorney at the San Diego County Office of the Public Defender.
+During his six years there, he tried 52 jury trials.
+While other lawyers would tell him things like “just plead your client,” Alonso was able to win the un-winnable cases (including serious felony strike cases) by applying the Spence method in every trial.
+Alonso firmly believes that any trial lawyer willing to use these methods can connect with jurors and change the energy in the room at voir dire, opening, cross examination or closing – to make jurors see a client in a different light and to guide jurors towards a positive outcome for our clients.